 All students must apply for admission to candidacy through their graduate advisor.
 A candidacy form will be completed and filed with the advisor and a form will be filed with the Graduate Office.
-Admission to candidacy occurs when the student has completed a minimum of 15 credits.
-Students must have completed the three professional education core courses (EDUC 603, 606, 640) as part of this admission process and 6 credits within the program concentration.
-A cumulative GPA of 3.0 is required as well as the approval of the advisor and two other faculty members who have taught the student.
+Admission to candidacy occurs when the student has completed a minimum of 15-18 credits.
+Students must have completed the three professional education core courses (EDUC 603, 606, and CUIN 654) as part of this admission process and 6 credits within the program concentration.
+A cumulative GPA of 3.0 is required as well as the approval of the advisor.
 Transfer courses are not counted toward the 15-18 credits unless they are accepted as equivalent courses, and then the grades are not calculated in the GPA.
 The advisor and the program coordinator have the right to require that a student remediate deficiencies, even if that requires extra courses or to require that a student no longer be enrolled in the program based on the student's aptitude and professional growth and potential.
-The student has the right to appeal to the Educational Professions Graduate Leadership Team and, if the student is no longer enrolled, he or she may reapply to the program after one year.
+The student has the right to appeal to the Dean and, if the student is no longer enrolled, he or she may reapply to the program after one year.